JuliaLang/PackageCompilerX.jl/docs/src/devdocs/sysimages_part_1.md

 ```

 And finally, our first time for parsing the CSV-file is close to the second time.

-Stay tuned for part 2 which shows how to create an executable that can be run without having
-to start a Julia session.

 [shared-library-url]: https://en.wikipedia.org/wiki/Library_(computing)#Shared_libraries
 [PackageCompiler-url]: https://github.com/JuliaLang/PackageCompiler.jl